Nostalgia: Functions

-Improve mood
+Improving mood

 Although nostalgia is often triggered by negative feelings, it results in increasing one's mood and heightening positive emotions, which can stem from feelings of warmth or coping resulting from nostalgic reflections.
 One way to improve mood is to effectively cope with problems that hinder one's happiness.
 Batcho (2013) found that nostalgia proneness positively related to successful methods of coping throughout all stages—planning and implementing strategies, and reframing the issue positively.
 These studies led to the conclusion that the coping strategies that are likely among nostalgia-prone people often lead to benefits during stressful times.
 Nostalgia can be connected to more focus on coping strategies and implementing them, thus increasing support in challenging times.

-Increase social connectedness
+Increasing social connectedness

-Nostalgia also sometimes involves memories of people one was close to, and thus it can increase one's sense of social support and connections.
+Nostalgia sometimes involves memories of people one was close to, such as family members, romantic lovers, or friends, and thus it can increase one's sense of social support and connections.
 Nostalgia is also triggered specifically by feelings of loneliness, but counteracts such feelings with reflections of close relationships.
 According to Zhou et al. (2008), lonely people often have lesser perceptions of social support.
 Loneliness, however, leads to nostalgia, which actually increases perceptions of social support.
 Thus, Zhou and colleagues (2008) concluded that nostalgia serves a restorative function for individuals regarding their social connectedness.

+Preserving cultural heritage

-A desire for more social interaction is often the motivation for historical reenactments, which bring together people with a shared nostalgia for historical periods of past times.
+Nostalgia serves as a motivator for the preservation of people's cultural heritage.
+People endeavor to conserve buildings, landscapes, and other artifacts of historical significance out of nostalgia for past times.
+They are often motivated by a desire to connect to their heritage from past generations.
+This can manifest in living history events such as historical reenactments, which bring together people with a shared nostalgia for historical periods of past times.
 These events' hands-on, improvisational natures often facilitate socialization.

-Enhance positive self-regard
+Enhancing positive self-regard

 Nostalgia serves as a coping mechanism and helps people to feel better about themselves.
 Vess et al. (2012) found that the subjects who thought of nostalgic memories showed greater accessibility of positive characteristics than those who thought of exciting future experiences.
 Additionally, in a second study conducted, some participants were exposed to nostalgic engagement and reflection while the other group was not.
 The researchers looked again at self-attributes and found that the participants who were not exposed to nostalgic experiences reflected a pattern of selfish and self-centered attributes.
 Vess et al. (2012), however, found that this effect had weakened and become less powerful among the participants who engaged in nostalgic reflection.